NordicSemiconductor/asset-tracker-cloud-docs/docs/app/AWS.rst

 Deploy the web application
 **************************

-To build and deploy the web application to the S3 bucket created while setting up the *Asset Tracker Example* in your AWS account, run the following commands:
+To build and deploy the web application to the S3 bucket created while setting up the *Asset Tracker Cloud Example* in your AWS account, run the following commands:

 .. code-block:: bash